bernardodsanderson/sublime-setup/README.md

   - [Javascript Snippets](https://packagecontrol.io/packages/JavaScript%20Snippets) - Javascript snippets
   - [TernJS](https://packagecontrol.io/packages/TernJS) - Analyses JS code on the fly to provide autocompletion, function argument hints, jump to definition, and various automatic refactoring operations
 * JSP
-  - [PersistentRegexHighlight](https://packagecontrol.io/packages/PersistentRegexHighlight) - Add custom JSP code checks
+  - [PersistentRegexHighlight](https://packagecontrol.io/packages/PersistentRegexHighlight) - Add custom JSP code checks.
+If highlighting does not seem to be on, use `shift + cmd + p` and search for `highlight all files`.
 * Gulp
   - [Gulp](https://packagecontrol.io/packages/Gulp) - Run Gulp tasks inside Sublime
 * Other